-In this guide, you find everything you need to learn how to play the Screw Your Neighbor card game and how to use the best strategy to beat your friends.
+Continue reading to learn how to play the Screw Your Neighbor card game and what is the best strategy to beat your friends.

 Screw Your Neighbor Rules

-- When the game begins, the Dealer gives one card (face down) to each player.
+- To start a round, the Dealer gives one card face down from the deck to each player.

-Each player has the option to swap their card with the player seated on their left or to keep the card they have and simply 'Pass'.
+- The first person to play is the player at the Dealer's left.
+Players can 'Swap' their card with the next player to their left or to keep the card and 'Pass'.

-Once everyone has had their turn, the last one to make a move is the dealer.
+- Once everyone has had their turn, the action goes back to the Dealer.

-The dealer can switch their card with the one at the top of the deck.
-In case the top card on the deck is a King, it will become a blocker too, so the dealer won't be able to take it.
+- Last is the Dealer's turn.
+The Dealer can switch their card with the one at the top of the remaining deck.
+In case the top card on the deck is a King, it will become a blocker and the dealer won't be able to take it.

-- The player who has the lowest card loses and must put one unit in the pot.
-If the game ends on a tie, only the player sitting on the dealer's left loses.
+- The player who has the lowest card loses and must put one unit/chip in the pot.
+If the game ends in a tie, only the player sitting on the dealer's left loses.

 Screw Your Neighbor Strategy